 Each UNIV 298 course will contain the following components:

-Engagment with community partner: students learn first-hand that their knowledge and scholarship impacts and is impacted by the world beyond the campus.
+Engagement with community partner: students learn first-hand that their knowledge and scholarship impacts and is impacted by the world beyond the campus.

 Integration of multiple perspectives to answer a single question: students experience formulating a response to a question that requires multi-faceted analysis.